thanhhau097/DB/README.md

 # TODO:
-- save config into weights
-- add core.py to make prediction
+- add core.py to make prediction -> DONE
 - add auto data generator
+- refactor config file, only use one config file for prediction purpose
+- add Dockerfile

 # How to train?
 ```